lylynguyen/JS-QuickStart/README.md

 4. POST-INSTALLATION CONFIGURATION<br>
 5. INSTALL OPTIONAL SOFTWARE<br>

-* In the Windows Start menu, select "Search programs and files" and search "cmd.exe".
+* Select the In the Windows and start menu, start typing cmd.exe.
 * Right click it and select "Run as administrator".

 This will fire up a plain windows command line (cmd.exe) as administrator